San7o/neural-network-from-scratch/README.md

 poetry install
 ```

-If you are on Nix, you can use a shell encironment with:
+If you are on Nix, you can use a shell environment with:
 ```bash
 nix-shell
 ```